FiddleBop's Jazz-Folk

 Why Jazz-Folk?

 Why?
 Well, for one thing: some of most ravishingly beautiful melodies of all time can be heard in folk singarounds.
 How about the traditional Irish song “She Moves Through the Fair”, for a start?
 And the world’s most effective get-your-feet-moving tunes can be heard at folk dance get-togethers.
-We want some of all that!
+Also let's not leave out so-called contemporary folk songs, with words that can pierce to the heart.
+Yes, we want some of all that!

 So how did we in FiddleBop get to this jazz-folk fusion notion?